moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

       - oracle-java8-installer
       - oracle-java8-set-default

-# This tells Travis CI to cache NPM's and Composer's caches.
-Speeds up build times.
+# Cache NPM's and Composer's caches to speed up build times.
 cache:
   directories:
     - $HOME/.composer/cache
     - $HOME/.npm

 # Determines which versions of PHP to test our project against.
-Each version listed
+Each version
-# here will create a separate build and run the tests against that version of PHP.
+# listed here will create a separate build and run the tests against that
+# version of PHP.
 php:
  - 5.6
  - 7.0